 This book was completed during an artist residency at Maine Media Workshops + College in Rockport, Maine.

-In the collections of Baylor University and Colby College.
+In the collections of Baylor University, Colby College, Colorado State University, Washington University at St. Louis, and Carleton College

 Photography by Stephen Petegorsky.